TheMagmaCube/Tanks-Fire-Armour-1.0-java/README.md

 # Tanks-Fire-Armour-1.0-java
-My previous game in python recoded to java 1.8 for android in Libgdx engine
+My previous game in python recoded by me to java 1.8 for android in Libgdx engine

 The VirtualJoystick.java